 A: Be yourself and be honest - they're not looking for perfection, they're looking for enthusiasm, an idea of how the online world works and that you're switched on enough to get it and not completely drown.

-Q: I've signed up to the Associate Programme and am working with a B2B business, will I learn about B2C social media marketing too?
+Q: I've signed up to the Advanced Diploma in Social Media Marketing and am working with a B2B business, will I learn about B2C social media marketing too?

 A: Yeah, absolutely.
 The practice is the same.
 You're going to ask them what's their objective, who they're trying to reach and you'll implement the same methods for both.
 You're at a massive advantage than somebody in the opposite situation.
 If somebody's only done more consumer-focused work it can be harder to move to B2B.
 Once again, it's really what you make of it.
 When you graduate, you might specialise in B2B and if you're desperate to break out then you can do that and find those leads.
 The world is not short of leads as everybody needs help with social media marketing, and that's why this is so good!